-* Portugal, Italy lead fall in yields on first trading day
+* Portugal, Italy lead fall in yields on first trading day of 2017

 * Risk appetite boosted by upbeat PMI data

 * German Bund yields touch eight-week low (Updates with move in Spanish yields)